 - Customisation of learning for high-need learners.

 To be sure, we were already following these principles to some extent.
-What we’ve done is to articulate them and to use them as the foundation for growing and strengthening our programs.
+What we’ve done is to articulate them and to use them as the foundation for growing and strengthening our programmes.

 Key changes after our shift to remote learning

-Consistent with these principles, we made the following key changes in our learning programs.
+Consistent with these principles, we made the following key changes in our remote learning programmes.